cosmos/ibc/papers/2020-05/src/channels.md

 - Checks that the timeout height has not yet passed
 - Checks the inclusion proof of packet data commitment in the outgoing chain's state
 - Sets the opaque acknowledgement value at a store path unique to the packet (if the acknowledgement is non-empty or the channel is unordered)
-- Increments the packet receive sequence associated with the channel end (ordered channels only)
+- Increments the packet receive sequence associated with the channel end (for ordered channels)

 \vspace{3mm}

 #### Acknowledgements

-The `acknowledgePacket` function is called by a module to process the acknowledgement of a packet previously sent by the calling module on a channel to a counterparty module on the counterparty chain.
-`acknowledgePacket` also cleans up the packet commitment, which is no longer necessary since the packet has been received and acted upon.
+The `acknowledgePacket` function is called by a module to process the acknowledgement of a packet previously sent by the calling module on a channel to a counterparty module on the counterparty chain. `acknowledgePacket` also cleans up the packet commitment, which is no longer necessary since the packet has been received and acted upon.

 Calling modules may atomically execute appropriate application acknowledgement-handling logic in conjunction with calling `acknowledgePacket`.

+The IBC handler performs the following steps in order:

+- Checks that the channel & connection are open to acknowledge packets
+- Checks that the calling module owns the sending port
+- Checks that the packet metadata matches the channel & connection information
+- Checks that the packet was actually sent on this channel
+- Checks that the packet sequence is the next sequence the channel end expects to acknowledge (for ordered channels)
+- Checks the inclusion proof of the packet acknowledgement data in the receiving chain's state
+- Deletes the packet commitment (cleaning up state & preventing replay)
+- Increments the next acknowledgement sequence (for ordered channels)

 \vspace{3mm}

 ### Timeouts

 Application semantics may require some timeout: an upper limit to how long the chain will wait for a transaction to be processed before considering it an error.
 Since the two chains have different local clocks, this is an obvious attack vector for a double spend — an attacker may delay the relay of the receipt or wait to send the packet until right after the timeout — so applications cannot safely implement naive timeout logic themselves.

-Note that in order to avoid any possible "double-spend" attacks, the timeout algorithm requires that the destination chain is running and reachable.
-One can prove nothing in a complete network partition, and must wait to connect; the timeout must be proven on the recipient chain, not simply the absence of a response on the sending chain.
+In order to avoid any possible "double-spend" attacks, the timeout algorithm requires that the destination chain is running and reachable.
+The timeout must be proven on the recipient chain, not simply the absence of a response on the sending chain.

 \vspace{3mm}